 Dialectical behavioral therapy (DBT) is a form of therapy that’s used to help you practice radical acceptance of events in your past and help you to learn emotional regulation.

 People struggling with emotional trauma often find solace in group therapy.
 In the group setting, you’ll have the opportunity to bond with others who have experienced similar situations so that you can all grow and learn from each other.
-Cascade proudly offers process groups to allow you the time to process some of your emotions surrounding the trauma in a comfortable, supportive setting.
+Our treatment center for trauma care proudly offers process groups to allow you the time to process some of your emotions surrounding the trauma in a comfortable, supportive setting.

 The support of loved ones and family is extremely important during recovery from trauma.
 We’ll hold family sessions so that your loved ones have the opportunity to learn more about trauma, recovery from trauma, and ways in which they can support the healing process.
 We’ll also work with your loved ones to develop better coping strategies to help you as you heal and connect them with community resources to provide for their continued healing.